Extending and Applying Automated HERMES Software Publication Workflows: Extending HERMES

 \section{Extending HERMES}

 The \texttt{hermes} Python package can be used and adapted in different ways.
-As \texttt{hermes} is published open source under an Apache 2.0 license, users can fork it and adapt the software to their needs.
-We are also defining a public API for \texttt{hermes}, so that the package can be integrated into other tools as a library.
-This approach is used, for example, in the Software~CaRD project.
+As \texttt{hermes} is published open source under an Apache 2.0 license, users can fork it and adapt the software to their needs. \texttt{hermes} also defines a public API, so that the package can be integrated into other tools as a library.
+This approach is taken, for example, in the Software~CaRD project.
 However, the primary intended use case is to use the command line interface and configuration file to integrate \texttt{hermes} into CI templates, standalone software, or build scripts.

 Early in the HERMES research project's (see~\autoref{subsec:project}) funding phase, we ran a stakeholder workshop\footnote{\url{https://events.hifis.net/event/205/}} to gather and discuss requirements for an automated workflow for software publication with rich metadata.
 As a result of this workshop and further ad-hoc community consultations, we were able to define requirements, the two most important in the context of this paper being: